juanogo/Cat-Experiment/README.md

     If the trained model wants to be tried, this file load the saved model above and do the job.
 I also provided my trained model in case training a new model wants to be avoided.

 ### VisualCortexCatExperiment.py:
-    This files finds the most excitable neurons in the first layer, their portion of the visual field and the excitatory patterns.
+    This file finds the most excitable neurons in the first layer, their portion of the visual field and the excitatory patterns.
 It also performs a simple visualization of all this.

 PS.
 Not much comment is given (just enough) into the code so the students can do a better job.